*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 A region lock is normally put on a game or game system to ensure that the product is only sold in a specific region of the world and only used in that same region.
 This means when a game console is region locked, it cannot play games from any other region besides the one the system was purchased in.

-Unfortunately the phantom mod chipt cannot.
+Unfortunately the phantom mod chipt cannot fix the issue with game cartridges in the western hemisphere not working.
 Although many people want to try the phantom modchip to make the Sega Master System work with other cartridges, it just doesn’t work.

 Although there are some people who have tried to mod the system they have all ended with the system either not working at all, or not working properly.

-What’s the difference between the Sega Genesis and Sega Master System?
+What’s The Difference Between The Sega Genesis And The Sega Master System?

 - Sega Genesis or Sega Mega Drive is a 16-bit home video game console.